 I decided to set out and look for this species in the rainforest during my time in Costa Rica.
 Of course at that time I knew nothing about these frogs, and as expected I failed miserably in finding them (but I did find many red-eyed tree frogs!)

 This is, in my humble opinion, the most beautiful tree frog in the world.
 I know that any attempt I make to describe it will not do justice to its astonishing splendor.
-The general appearance is similar to that of C. calcarifer, but the green dorsum is marbled with small bluish splotches that resemble moss or lichens and blend perfectly with tree leaves in the rainforest.
+The general appearance is similar to that of the other Cruziohyla species, but the green dorsum is marbled with small bluish splotches that resemble moss or lichens and blend perfectly with tree leaves in the rainforest.
 Moreover, the body margins have “fringes” that are exceptionally long on the hind legs.
 Males sometimes display them to signal other males or females during courtship by extending their legs backwards.